ArthurJDurand/MDT-TS-and-Scripts/README.md

 KB4564442 for MDT --> https://support.microsoft.com/en-us/topic/windows-10-deployments-fail-with-microsoft-deployment-toolkit-on-computers-with-bios-type-firmware-70557b0b-6be3-81d2-556f-b313e29e2cb7 <--

 You will need to create a new deployment share before using this repository!
-After creating your deployment share, copy the contents of the DeploymentShare folder (from this repository) into your deployment share folder replacing existing files!
+For simplicity create your deployment share in the default location (C:\DeploymentShare) After creating your deployment share, copy the contents of the DeploymentShare folder (from this repository) into your deployment share folder replacing existing files!

-Please edit the following files inside the Control folder in your deployment share Bootstrap.ini - Edit DeployRoot, UserID, UserPassword and UserDomain.
+Please edit the following files inside the Control folder in your deployment share Bootstrap.ini - If your deployment server is not named SERVER, and if the user account is not Network User, and the password is not p@$$w0rd - edit DeployRoot, UserID, UserPassword and UserDomain.
 You can use a local or domain user account as UserID.
-You can use your deployment server's network name and add .local as the UserDomain if you're a server without a domain name.
+You can use your deployment server's network name and add ".local" (without quates) as the UserDomain.
 CustomSettings.ini
-Medias.xml - Make sure you create the folder structure to conatin your offline media set, make sure your folder structure corresponds with Root in Medias.xml.
+Medias.xml - Make sure you create the folder structure to create your offline media set, make sure your folder structure corresponds with Root in Medias.xml.
 Settings.xml - Make sure that UNCPath and PhysicalPath corresponds with your deployment share's network and local path.
-Replace C:\DeploymentShare at Boot.x86.ExtraDirectory and Boot.x64.ExtraDirectory with the local path to your deployment share if necessary.
+Replace "C:\DeploymentShare" at Boot.x86.ExtraDirectory and Boot.x64.ExtraDirectory with the local path to your deployment share if necessary.

-Next you'll need to download my Windows 10 and Windows 11 litetouch images and place it inside the appropriate folder in the Operating Systems folder in your deployment share or use your own!
-If you choose to use your own Windows 10 and 11 images, place the appropriate install.wim files in Win10Prox64 and Win11Prox64 folders of the Operating Systems folder of your deployment share!
-If you did not modufy your own images in Audit Mode, please remove the line containing CopyProfile from the unattend.xml located in the WIN10PROX64 and WIN11PROX64 folders in the Control folder from your deployment share!
+Next you'll need to download my Windows 10 and Windows 11 lite touch images and place it inside the appropriate folder in the Operating Systems folder in your deployment share or use your own!
+If you choose to use your own Windows 10 and 11 images, place the appropriate install.wim files in Win10Prox64 and Win11Prox64 folders in the Operating Systems folder of your deployment share!
+If you did not modify your own images in Audit Mode, please remove the line containing CopyProfile from the unattend.xml located in the WIN10PROX64 and WIN11PROX64 folders in the Control folder from your deployment share!

 My Windows 10 and 11 Pro images
 I did not add any third party software to my images!